-MDBA is an all-volunteer 501 (c) (3) nonprofit organization dedicated to promoting beekeeping and to educating the public about the vital role of honey bees in our environment.
+MDBA is an all-volunteer 501 (c) (3) nonprofit organization working to promote beekeeping and educate the public about the vital role of bees in our environment.
 MDBA is one of the largest beekeeping clubs in California with over 400 members.
 MDBA meets monthly and meetings are free and open to the public.

 The MDBA Mission

-Mt.
-Diablo Beekeepers Association promotes beekeeping while educating the public about the vital role of bees in our environment.
+To promote beekeeping and educate the public about the vital role of bees in our environment.

 MDBA provides education to members regarding best practices in beekeeping and has an active Community Education Program.
 Through meetings, workshops, and a Mentorship Program, members are able to learn and build upon their beekeeping skills and participate in a vibrant beekeeping community.

 MDBA volunteers provide education about bees and beekeeping to schools and other community organizations throughout the year.
 MDBA is committed to expanding the public’s awareness about the wonders of honey bees, the importance of their role in our environment, the dangers they face, and what individuals and communities can do to promote the health and well-being of honey bees.

 BYLAWS OF THE MOUNT DIABLO BEEKEEPERS ASSOCIATION

 Section 1.
 Principal Office.
 The principal office of the Mount Diablo Beekeepers Association (hereinafter referred to as the Corporation) shall be in the City of Walnut Creek, California, or such other place as designated by resolution of the Board of Directors of the Corporation.